elvindesouza/GPG-GUI/README.md

 `git clone` this repository
 `cd` or `dir` into the repository tree root

-set up the virtual environment and simply activate it after installing the required packages to run
+After initial setup/set up of the virtual environment and installing of packages, simply activate it after installing the required packages to run

 ## Microsoft Windows